FATU29/SHOP_FE/README.md

 ### BASIC PAGE
-- Have basic page as Login , Register, Change Password
+- Have basic pages as Login , Register, Change Password
 - Call API to login and save user'information by Contex Provider use for showing information (avatar, profile page, permission,...)